gktechspheres/gktechspheres/README.md

-# GKTechSphere: Your Trusted Freelancing Partner
+# GK TechSphere's: Your Trusted Freelancing Partner

 **About Us**